K4rian/docker-mednafen-server/README.md

 ## Password protection
 The server can be protected with a (clear, unencrypted) password and defined in various ways:

-— Bind mount a text file containing the password into the container.<br>
+— Bind mounting a text file containing the password into the container.<br>
-The mountpoint path has to be `/run/secrets/mednafenserver`.<br>
+The mount point path must be `/run/secrets/mednafenserver`.<br>
 This is the __recommended__ method.
 See the second example in the section below.

 — Using the `MDFNSV_PASSWORD` environment variable when creating the container.<br>
-This method is __NOT__ recommended for production since all environment variables are visible via `docker inspect` to any user that can use the `docker` command.
+This method is __NOT__ recommended for production, as all environment variables are visible via `docker inspect` to any user that can use the `docker` command.

 — By editing the `server.conf` file located beside the server binary and accessed by mounting a volume on `/home/mednafen`.